stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 ```
 * The CLIENT_ID and CLIENT_SECRET can be obtained from the Cloud Console by selecting **APIs & Services** -> **Credentials**

-- Pick names for your Kubeflow deployment and directory for your configuration:
+Step 8: Pick names for your Kubeflow deployment and directory for your configuration:

 ```
 export KF_NAME=<your choice of name for the Kubeflow deployment>